ShreyaaChauhan/Thesis_Document_Image_Classification/README.md

  ## TODOs
 Start Date - 9th November 2022
+- [ ] Data Exploration Tobacco dataset eg no. of samples for each class
+- [ ] Create Train and Test folders for Tobacco2482 Dataset
 - [ ] Create a subset of tobacco dataset
 - [ ] Create custom loader for tobacco dataset
 - [ ] Create the folder structure for the python scripts